RichTeaMan/eatsy/readme.md

 ##### Populating your local instance with random recipe test data

+Random recipe generation can be triggered externally and persisted for manual testing and verification purposes.
 With the server running, open a new bash terminal (at the project root) and run the following command:

 ```